supernuper/DL_project/README.md

 As we can see, Feature Extraction is the fastest approach but yields the lowest accuracy at 50.15%.
 Increasing the number of fine-tuned layers generally improves accuracy but also increases training time.
 For instance, fine-tuning the last 3 layers achieves 55.30% accuracy with a moderate training time, while fine-tuning the last 25 layers results in the highest accuracy of 69.99% but takes the longest.
 This demonstrates a trade-off between training time and model performance: more fine-tuning typically enhances accuracy but requires more time.

 ### Evaluation on the test set
-Using the 25-layer setup since it achieved the best performance on the validation setץ
+Using the 25-layer setup since it achieved the best performance on the validation set.

 ```python
 Epoch: 1 | Loss: 3.7327 | Training accuracy: 69.178% Epoch Time: 79.12 secs